StackStorm/st2docs/docs/source/reference/jinja.rst

     **For Developers:** These filters are defined in :github_st2:`st2/st2common/st2common/jinja/filters/ </st2common/st2common/jinja/filters/>`.
+    The equivalent Mistral filters are located in the ``st2mistral`` repo at :github_st2mistral:`st2mistral/st2mistral/filters/ </st2mistral/st2mistral/filters/>`.
+    To ensure filters maintain parity across StackStorm workflows, changes to one location must be replicated to the other in a separate PR.

 For brevity, only simple Jinja patterns for each filter are documented below.
 "Real-world" usage